JohnCallinan/CPE-322/README.md

 3. Oath by Cole Wehrle

 ### Book Series I Like in No Order
--The Black Company
+- Lord of the Rings by J.R.R Tolkien
--Lord of the Rings
+- The Black Company by Glenn Cook
--Dune
+- Dune by Frank Herbert